 It was revised as follows:

 The timing of presentation is currently uncertain with reports of symptoms weeks after the COVID-19 infection(23).
-Furthermore, histological evidence of COVID-19 inside the cardiomyocyte is unavailable, however, one report particles outside the cardiomyocytes (24).
+Furthermore, histological evidence of COVID-19 inside the cardiomyocyte is unavailable, however, one report found particles outside the cardiomyocytes (24).

 Revisor F: